 Using existing equipment hydraulic auxiliary systems for operating hydraulic tools could cause problems for the hydraulic tool and the hydraulic system if not set up properly.
-Simply plugging into the hydraulic system without confirming pressure and flow to the hydraulic tool is not a good practice.
-Spare spool valves, dipper circuits, etc., are just a few examples of easily accessible hydraulic circuits which could prove to cause problems for hydraulic tool usage.
+Spare spool valves, dipper circuits, etc., are a few examples of easily accessible hydraulic circuits which could prove to cause problems for hydraulic tool usage.